Evens Stievenart

-Evens Stievenart is a French racing driver with significant experience in ice racing on the Andros Trophy Series.
+Evens Corneil Norbert Stievenart (born 21 January 1983) is a French long-distance cyclist and racing driver, with significant experience in ice racing on the Andros Trophy Series.
 Sports enthusiast, he has recorded 3 victories at the 24 Hours of Le Mans; 2 on its solo cycling version in 2016 and 2017 and one on its Classic car version in 2018.

+He is the brother of the long-distance swimmer Stève Stievenart.

 Car racing

 The Trophée Andros is where Evens initially made his mark.
 In 2003, he won the Promotion Class with a Nissan Micra.

 The highlights of his career are 2 victories in the SuperFinals in 2004 and in 2012 at the Stade de France with the Kia official Racing team and the Dacia official racing team.

 He has also won 3 stage races and has finished on the podium on several occasions.

 In 2018, he also participated for the first time in the Le Mans Classic Edition and won the race behind the wheel of a 908 LH Porsche.

 His most notable teammates were the 4 time World Touring Car Cup World Champion Yvan Muller in 2004, 2005 and 2006 and the 4 time Formula One World Champion Alain Prost in 2011 and 2012.